Skip to Content

 đź’ˇ

-To preserve previous styles for a particular element, you can assign it an empty style().
-If you need to disable text styling for your application as a whole, do the same for all elements.
+To preserve previous styles for a particular element, you can assign it an empty Style.
+Or, to completely disable styling for your application (regardless of environment configuration), do the same for all elements.

 Connective words